 Be kind to your skin.
 Before you go on holiday you should do an all-over exfoliate as it will get rid of dead skin cells (don’t exfoliate once you start the tanning process).
 Make sure you moisturise after this, allowing your skin to feel nourished and hydrated.
 Moisturising should be a priority throughout the whole of your holiday – if your skin gets dry it is more than likely to start to peel.
 Aid your body’s hydration by drinking plenty of water.

 If you’re one of the unlucky ones and peeling post-holiday is an inevitable fate, you can help yourself by purchasing a dermatological cream such as E45.
 They have products specifically for dry skin, so this should help nurse your skin back to health.

 If you’re wondering how to prolong a tan, listen up.
 I’ve said it once (or a few times) and I’ll say it again: moisturise!
 Did you know, our skin cells have a life of 21-28 days?
 They are produced in our deepest skin level and rise to the surface before dying.
 This means we have to constantly take care of our skin to keep it healthy.

 Hot water is harsh on the skin and can cause it to dry our skin out.
 When you have a tan, try to avoid having baths or showers in too hot water.
 We advise you also accompany your warm shower with an oil based shower wash, followed by your faithful moisturiser after.
 PLEASE do not exfoliate when you have a tan, this will quite literally rub off your dead skin cells which can cause peeling.

-How To Maintain Your Tan
+How to Maintain Your Tan

-- MOISTURISE!
-Don’t underestimate the power of a moisturiser.
+- Don’t underestimate the power of a moisturiser.
 Keep your skin hydrated by drinking lots of water, too.

 On That Note